Probing the anomalous tqgamma couplings in photon-proton collisions: Theoretical Formalism

-According to the Figure 3 and Figure 4, it is inferred to computed constraints on $BR(t\rightarrow q\gamma)$ are better than the recent experimental data.For $\sqrt{s}=7.08$ TeV (as it can be seen from the Fig3), even in $ \mathcal{L}=50 fb^{-1}$, the constraints obtained by the ATLAS collaboration were improved 2 and 3 times in both leptonic and hadronic channels, respectively.
-Also, for luminosity 1500 $fb^{-1}$ value of the hadronic interaction process in the Figure 3, it was obtained $BR(t \rightarrow q\gamma)=4.81\times10^{-6}$, which corresponds 50 times more improved than the final experimental results.
-While The BR value obtained in luminosity 3000 $fb^{-1}$ for the hadronic channel are approximately 80 times better than the experimental result, this value is also 1.60 times stronger than BR value for the leptonic channel.
-Since the centre of mass energy in Fig4 ($\sqrt{s}=10.0 TeV $ ) is larger than the ones in Fig3 ($\sqrt{s}=7.08$ TeV ), better constraints were achieved on BR for $\sqrt{s}=10.0$ TeV.
+According to the Figure 6 and Figure 7, it is realized that computed constraints on $BR(t\rightarrow q\gamma)$ are better than the recent experimental data.
+In addition, for $\sqrt{s}=7.08$ TeV (as it can be seen from the Fig. 6), in $ \mathcal{L}=100 fb^{-1}$, the constraints was obtained by the ATLAS collaboration were improved 2 and 3 times in both leptonic and hadronic channels, respectively.
+Also, for luminosity 1500 $fb^{-1}$ value of the hadronic interaction process in the Figure 6, it was obtained $BR(t \rightarrow q\gamma)=4.81\times10^{-6}$, which corresponds 22 times more improved than the final experimental results.
+While The BR value obtained in luminosity 3000 $fb^{-1}$ for the hadronic channel are approximately 35 times better than the experimental result, this value is also 1.60 times stronger than BR value for the leptonic channel.
+Since the centre of mass energy in Fig. 7 ($\sqrt{s}=10.0$ TeV) is larger than the ones in Fig. 6 ($\sqrt{s}=7.08$ TeV), better constraints were achieved on BR for $\sqrt{s}=10.0$ TeV.
 For the center-of mass energy of 10 TeV in the hadronic channel, the number of SM events at $ \mathcal{L}{\geq}1600 fb^{-1}$ values is greater than 10.
 In this case, as mentioned before, two different analysis methods have been required.
-Hence, Poisson analysis was performed in the first part of the studies ( $ \mathcal{L}{\leq}1600 fb^{-1}$ ) while for the second part, ($ \mathcal{L}{\geq}1600 fb^{-1}$), $\chi^{2}$ analysis was conducted.
-According to the Fig 4, the hadronic channel was more restrictive on $BR(t\rightarrow q\gamma)$ as same (Poisson) analysis up to luminosity $ 1600fb^{-1}$ was conducted for both hadronic and leptonic channel calculations.
-However, at luminosity greater than $ 1600fb^{-1}$ with increasing luminosity values, the difference between the BR limits closes and almost equalizes due to the use of different analysis methods for the two channel.
-To exemplify this situation , while for $\mathcal{L}= 1000 fb^{-1}$, BR values are $4.59\times10^{-6}$ for the leptonic channel and $3.99\times10^{-6}$ for the hadronic channel $\mathcal{L}= 3000 fb^{-1}$, BR values are $2.01\times10^{-6}$ for the leptonic channel and $2.05\times10^{-6}$ for the hadronic channel.
-In this context, the strictest limit obtained in the study is for the both hadronic and leptonic channel at an centre-of mass energy 10 TeV, at $3000fb^{-1}$ in FCC-eh conveyed in Fig4.
-This data is approximately 120 times the experimental limits reported by ATLAS Collaboration.
-In light of all these findings, in this paper, the experimental limits on the anomalous photon q branching of the top quark are restricted by two orders of magnitude.
+Hence, Poisson analysis was performed in the first part of the studies ($ \mathcal{L}{\leq}1600 fb^{-1}$) while for the second part, ($ \mathcal{L}{\geq}1600 fb^{-1}$), $\chi^{2}$ analysis was conducted.
+According to the Fig. 7, the hadronic channel was more restrictive on $BR(t\rightarrow q\gamma)$ as same (Poisson) analysis up to luminosity $ 1600fb^{-1}$ was conducted for both hadronic and leptonic channel calculations.
+However, when the luminosity values greater than $ 1600fb^{-1}$, the difference between the BR limits get closer and almost equalizes because of the use of different analysis methods for the two channel.
+To exemplify this situation, while for $\mathcal{L}= 1000 fb^{-1}$, BR values are $4.59\times10^{-6}$ for the leptonic channel and $3.99\times10^{-6}$ for the hadronic channel $\mathcal{L}= 3000 fb^{-1}$, BR values are $2.01\times10^{-6}$ for the leptonic channel and $2.05\times10^{-6}$ for the hadronic channel.
+In this context,both for the hadronic and leptonic channel at an centre-of mass energy 10 TeV, at $3000fb^{-1}$ in FCC-eh the strictest limits obtained in the study are conveyed in Fig. 6.
+This data is approximately 50 times stronger than the experimental limits reported by ATLAS Collaboration.
+In the light of all these findings, in this paper, the experimental limits on the anomalous photon, q branching of the top quark are restricted nearly by two orders of magnitude.